llopFilms/llopFilms/README.md

 </p>

 <hr>
 <p align="center">Feel free to dive into my practice, training & personal repositories.
-There is a deploying link on each of them</p>
+There is a deployed link on each of them</p>

 <div align="center">